andreu15/Non-acted-Multi-view-Audio-Visual-Dyadic-Interactions-Project/Ruben Barco Terrones/README.md

   * **Audio Features**: preprocessing files for the handcraft audio fetures.
   * **Raw Audio**: preprocessing files for the rau audio segments of 66-100ms.
   * **Video**: preprocessing files for the obtention of the cropped and alligned faces from the videos.
 * **Emotion Recognition**: all the training scripts for the Emotion Recognition system used in the master thesis.
 This forder is subdivided in two subfolders: **Local-Utterance Level** for the frame level analysis and **RNNs** for the analysis with temporal information.
-Both strategies follow the same organization of files:
+Both folders are again subdivided in 4 subfolders: **Audio Features**, **Fusion** (with all the codes for the bimoadl and trimodal fusion), **Raw Audio** and **Video**.
+All these strategies follow the same organization of files:
-  * The file created for the training.
+  * A file coded with the generator and all the needed lines for training the models.
-  * The same file but ended in ´hola´
+  * The same file but ended in `hola`